Sexual abuse in the American film industry: #MeToo

 The accusations against Harvey Weinstein unleashed a campaign through the hashtag Me Too, with which different people joined the list of victims of sexual abuse by actors, directors and producers.
 The comedian Louis C.K. and filmmaker Brett Ratner had projects canceled after receiving at least six accusations each; C.K. later confirmed the allegations against him - that he had forced several women to watch him masturbate - and apologized, while Ratner denied the claims of sexual harassment made against him by actresses such as Olivia Munn and Natasha Henstridge.
-The filmmaker James Toback had a total of 200 accusations of sexual harassment levied against him.
+This led C.K. to have his contract severed by FX so he wouldn't get further compensation from Better Things and Baskets, getting a Netflix stand up special cancelled, be removed from Illumination's The Secret Life of Pets 2 with Patton Oswalt taking over his role and get his guest star role in the Disney Channel animated series Gravity Falls redubbed by Alex Hirsch;